You Don't Have To Call Me Mom

 I'm the one who has tried.
 I'm the one who has listened.
 I'm the one who has figured out how to be a combination of everything I think my stepson needs at any given moment.

 Some days I don't have much left emotionally to give to my stepson.
-Other days I'm really great at compensating for what's missing in his life.
+On other days I'm really great at compensating for what's missing in his life.
 And then there are times when we can just be peaceful companions enjoying each other's company.

 I don't have to be called mom to be a tremendous influence in his life.